robiso/contact-form/README.md

 ### Author: Herman Adema (http://ademafoto.nl/)

 ## Description
-WonderCMS plugin for adding a contact form to
+WonderCMS plugin for adding a contact form to a WonderCMS website.

 ## Preview
 ![Plugin preview](/preview.jpg)

 # Instructions
+Before editing any files, create a copy of your current theme and set it as default.
+Do all the changes in the copied theme. **This will help you avoid a theme update overriding your contact form.**

 ## 1. Install plugin
 1. Login to your WonderCMS website.